Info per:

 Students with disabilities or Specific learning disorders (SLD) are invited to contact Services for inclusion

-For this degree course, the Faculty has determined the following Additional Educational Obligation:
+For this degree programme, the Faculty has determined the following Additional Educational Obligation:

 • "Reading comprehension (and logic)": a 15hour online course in English, with a final examination.

-The student is required to attend the OFA according to the scheduled timetable (please consult your Faculty's Freshman Kit.
+The student is required to attend the OFA according to the scheduled timetable (please consult the Newly Enrolled Students' Kit of your Faculty).
 A student who has attended at least 70% of the scheduled hours is admitted to the final examination of the OFA course.

 Successful completion of the final examination means that the OFA has been fulfilled and the student may continue on the university programme without any further Additional Educational Obligations.
 Up to three attempts at passing the final examination are allowed in the first year, without the need to retake the OFA course.